Is it too late to apply to the SLE?

 Oxford Houses have several different room types.
-The halls where SLE is located include doubles, economy doubles, large doubles and quads.
+The halls where SLE is typically located include doubles, economy doubles, large doubles and quads.

 Can I request a non-SLE roommate?

-Since SLE has designated floors, SLE students must room with other SLE students.
-If you request a non-SLE roommate you will be assigned a room together outside of the SLE community.
-If the roommate you requested also applies and is admitted to SLE you may be placed together.
+Since SLE has designated floors, SLE students will be assigned to room with other SLE students whenever possible.
+If the roommate you request also applies and is admitted to SLE you may be placed together.

 How many students are in SLE?

 SLE is comprised of about 25 students in residence, and an additional dozen non-resident Peer Mentors.
-SLE programming is open to all Oxford residents, even if they were not assigned to SLE-designated halls.
+Much of SLE programming is open to all Oxford residents, even if they were not assigned to SLE-designated halls.

 Will being in SLE conflict with my other extracurricular activities?

-Participants in SLE are required to live at Oxford, attend SLE Orientation and take the two-credit SLE seminar during Fall and Winter semesters.
+Participants in SLE are required to live at Oxford, attend SLE Orientation and take the SLE seminar during Fall and Winter (1-2 credits each semester).
 These minimum commitments do not require much time, however there are also co-curricular activities that SLE students can choose to take advantage of such as service learning trips, sustainability projects, and other leadership opportunities.

-How frequent are the buses to main campus and how far of a walk is it to main campus?
+How frequent are the buses to central and north campus and how far of a walk is it to central?

 SLE is located on Central Campus in the "Hill Neighborhood."
 The Central Campus Transit Center is about a 5 minute bus or bike ride from SLE, and approximately a 12 minute walk.
-Information about the regular UM bus schedules is available online here.
-Oxford is on the Diag-to-Diag Express and Northwood Express routes, which each run about every 15 minutes on weekdays.
+Information about the regular U-M bus schedules is available online here.
+Oxford is on the Diag-to-Diag Express, Oxford Shuttle, and Northwood Express routes, which each run about every 10-15 minutes on weekdays.
 The Oxford Shuttle also runs every 15 minutes on weekends.
 The UM bus system provides access to different areas of both Central and North Campus.

 Will I need to reschedule my orientation to match a specific date for the SLE program?

 SLE students can attend any orientation session.
-Whichever session they participate in, SLE students should be sure to register for the SLE Seminar (ENVIRON 155, section 1) .
+Whichever session they participate in, SLE students should be sure to register for the SLE Seminar (ENVIRON 155) .